primefaces/primefaces/docs/14_0_0/core/csv.md

 </h:form>
 ```

-## CommandButton - attribute enabledByValidateClient
+## CommandButton - automatically enable/disable based on CSV

-When set to true on a CommandButton, the button is only enabled after successful client side validation.
+When `enabledByValidateClient` is set to true on a CommandButton, the button is only enabled after successful client side validation.
 Used together with `<p:clientValidator event="..." />` on all relevant input-components.

+### CSS-classes

+Following CSS-classes may be used (additional to classic `ui-state-error`) to style inputs dependent on their (client-side-)validation-state.
+(This behaviour is inspired by following Angular´s https://angular.io/guide/form-validation#control-status-css-classes)

+* `ui-state-csv-valid`
+* `ui-state-csv-invalid`